geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Each, like his chief, attir'd in glossy green *
 With them, Asbestos came, himself an host,
 His foemen's terror, and his kindred's boast.
-Strontia, Barytes, brother chiefs, were near :f
+Strontia, Barytes, brother chiefs, were near:f
 Next Ittria, Zircon, and Glucine appear, J